lindhor/geoportal-server-catalog-wiki/CSW-Client-for-ArcGIS-Desktop-and-Pro.md

 When you have finished editing the text, save the file as 'GetRecords_Response.xslt'.

 ### Author the GetRecordByID_Response.xslt
 Remember that the CSW Clients apply the GetRecordByID_Response.xslt to a GetRecordsByID response from the catalog service only to extract the URL that is used to display a live service in the interface.
 The code snippet below shows a generic GetRecordsByID_Response.xslt.
-The important part of customizing this is to identify where in the CS-W response information about a live service would be found.
+The important part of customizing this is to identify where in the CSW response information about a live service would be found.
 This should be defined in the ''<xsl:template>'' section with select statements.
 The example shown below is for a Dublin Core catalog service, and we see that the xpath to the service information can be found at the ''csw:record/dct:references'' element.
-For examples that use ArcIMS CS-W connectors or ISO 19139-based connectors, open other GetRecordByID_Response xslt's within the <tt>\\CSWClients\Data</tt> folder and look for an example that is similar to the standard that your catalog service uses.
+For examples that use ArcIMS CSW connectors or ISO 19139-based connectors, open other GetRecordByID_Response xslt's within the <tt>\\CSWClients\Data</tt> folder and look for an example that is similar to the standard that your catalog service uses.

 ```
 <?xml version="1.0" encoding="UTF-8"?>